dataminer-site/dataminer-site.github.io/docs/sql/statements/unpivot.md

 The `UNPIVOT` statement allows multiple columns to be stacked into fewer columns.
 In the basic case, multiple columns are stacked into two columns: a `NAME` column (which contains the name of the source column) and a `VALUE` column (which contains the value from the source column).

-DuckDB implements both the SQL Standard `UNPIVOT` syntax and a simplified `UNPIVOT` syntax.
+DataMiner implements both the SQL Standard `UNPIVOT` syntax and a simplified `UNPIVOT` syntax.
 Both can utilize a [`COLUMNS` expression](../expressions/star#columns) to automatically detect the columns to unpivot.
 `PIVOT_LONGER` may also be used in place of the `UNPIVOT` keyword.